Elks announce ONE Championship's Victor Cui new president, CEO

 CTVNews.ca Top Stories

-The Canadian government has ordered family members of diplomatic staff in Ukraine to leave the country, CTV News has confirmed.
+The Canadian government has ordered family members of diplomatic staff in Ukraine to leave the country, though embassy staff will remain in place.
+In a statement, Global Affairs Canada said that the government has decided to 'temporarily withdraw' the children of embassy staff if they are under the age of 18, as well as family members accompanying them.

+Child at centre of N.B.
+Amber Alert found safe, woman in custody

+The RCMP say a boy and mother at the centre of an Amber Alert in New Brunswick have been found safe and the woman has been taken into custody.

 Does a COVID-19 breakthrough infection actually give you 'super immunity'?